 The website offers new specific technical and tactical programs for both elite player and elite coach, respectively.
 The author Michael Nash is a 3-time World Top Ten coach, 5-time World Top Twenty coach and 2-time World Junior (boys) Champion coach.
 All of these players (initially club standard) were developed over three to four years by Michael in Adelaide.
 (Photo 1981)

 Currently, there are over three hundred videos and over one hundred diagrams on the website.
 The author suggests that when visiting examine one menu at a time and scroll down sequentially examining each menu before moving on to the next.

-The author will be adding two videos per month.
+The author will be adding one video per month which will appear above.

 The author will be adding new text on a regular basis without videos.
 Although, not ideal, this will be beneficial to the User.